 Two-engine vehicles;

-Heavy cranes as defined in title 13, CCR section 2021(b)(16);
+Heavy cranes as defined in title 13, CCR, section 2021(b)(16);

-Transit vehicles subject to the Innovative Clean Transit regulation commencing with title 13, CCR section 2023;
+Transit vehicles subject to the Innovative Clean Transit regulation commencing with title 13, CCR, section 2023;

-Vehicles subject to the regulation for Mobile Cargo Handling Equipment at Ports and Intermodal Rail Yards commencing with title 13, CCR section 2479; and
+Vehicles subject to the regulation for Mobile Cargo Handling Equipment at Ports and Intermodal Rail Yards commencing with title 13, CCR, section 2479;

-Public agencies and vehicles owned by them that are subject to the regulation for State and Local Government Fleets commencing with title 13, CCR section 2013.
+Government agencies and vehicles owned by such agencies that are subject to the regulation for State and Local Government Fleets commencing with title 13, CCR, section 2013, unless pursuant to title 13, CCR, section 2013(e), the state or local government fleet owner has elected to comply with the ZEV Milestones Option specified in section 2015.2; and

+Vehicles in a test fleet.

 General Requirements.
-Beginning January 1, 2024, fleet owners must comply with the requirements of section 2015.1 unless the fleet owner voluntarily elects to comply with the alternative compliance requirements of section 2015.2.
+Beginning January 1, 2024, fleet owners must comply with the Model Year Schedule specified in section 2015.1 unless the fleet owner voluntarily elects to comply with the alternative ZEV Milestones Option specified in section 2015.2.
+Until January 1, 2030, fleet owners may switch between the compliance options, and only if their California fleet is in compliance with both the requirements of the currently elected compliance option and the desired alternative compliance option from January 1, 2024, through the date the option is switched.

 NZEV Flexibility.
-NZEVs with a 2035 model year or older are counted the same as ZEVs for the purpose of complying with the requirements of sections 2015.1 and 2015.2.
+2035 and earlier model year NZEVs are counted the same as ZEVs for purposes of this article, except as specified in sections 2015.3(b) and 2015.3(e).

-Controlling Party Compliance Requirements.
-Controlling parties must meet the same requirements as fleet owners and must report all vehicles that they operated in California under common ownership or control during the compliance year and must comply by including all those vehicles as part of the total California fleet.
-Controlling parties may take advantage of the same exemptions, extensions, or provisions as fleet owners.
-The controlling party must comply with the reporting requirements of section 2015.4(c)(2)(N) in addition to the general reporting requirements.
+Controlling Party Requirements.
+Controlling parties are subject to all of the same requirements as fleet owners specified in sections 2015, 2015.1, 2015.2, 2015.3, 2015.4, 2015.5, and 2015.6.
+Controlling parties must also report all vehicles, including vehicles in their California fleet, that they operated in California under common ownership or control during the calendar year, and must include all such vehicles when determining compliance with sections 2015, 2015.1, 2015.2, 2015.3, 2015.4, 2015.5, and 2015.6.
+Controlling parties are eligible to use or request the same exemptions or extensions as fleet owners.
+A controlling party must comply with the reporting requirements specified in section 2015.4(c)(2)(N) in addition to the general reporting requirements.

 Requirement to Hire Compliant Fleets.
-This section applies to hiring entities identified in section 2015(a)(3).
-These requirements do not apply to the controlling party when the hired vehicles are included in the combined fleet subject to the controlling party compliance requirements of section 2015(f).
+This section applies to hiring entities specified in section 2015(a)(3).
+These requirements do not apply to a controlling party if the hired vehicles are included in the combined fleet subject to the controlling party compliance requirements specified in section 2015(f).
 Any hiring entity that is subject to this section must meet the following requirements:

 Verification of Compliance.
-Verify that each fleet it hires or dispatches is listed on the CARB Advanced Clean Fleets webpage as a compliant fleet.
-Alternatively, for each calendar year that an entity hires a fleet to operate in California, it must obtain a signed statement from the fleet stating it is not subject to the High Priority and Federal Fleets regulation of title 13, CCR section 2015 through 2015.6, the State and Local Government Fleets regulation of title 13, CCR section 2013 through 2013.4, and the Drayage Fleet Requirements regulation of title 13, CCR section 2014 through 2014.2
+For each calendar year, verify that each fleet it hires or dispatches to operate in California is listed on the CARB Advanced Clean Fleets webpage as a compliant fleet.
+Alternatively, for each calendar year that an entity hires a fleet to operate in California that is not listed on the CARB Advanced Clean Fleets webpage as a compliant fleet, it must obtain a signed statement from the fleet owner stating their fleet is not subject to the High Priority and Federal Fleets regulation of title 13, CCR, section 2015 through 2015.6, the State and Local Government Fleets regulation of title 13, CCR, section 2013 through 2013.4, and the Drayage Fleet Requirements regulation of title 13, CCR, section 2014 through 2014.2;